kurt-krueckeberg/society-tools/readme.md

   * name
   * address

-* create-zoom-data.php - Builds the array of data for the Apexcharts like acgsi.html in the subdir apex-charts/.
-Not yet complete
+* create-zoom-data.php - Builds the array of input data for the free, open-source Apexcharts javascript libary, which is used in [acgsi.html](apex-charts/acgsi.html) in the subdir [apex-charts/](apex-charts/).
+The code is not yet complete.